gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 **Research & Information:**
 - Search the web for current financial news, analyst reports, and market insights using Brave Search
-- Find definitions of financial terms and company background information using Wikipedia search
+- Find definitions of financial terms and company background information using Brave Search
 - Provide contextual analysis by combining multiple data sources

 **TOOL SELECTION GUIDE:**